Permanent Residence Permit for Refugees

 Yes- if the following applies to you, you may lose your permanent residence permit:

-• If you do not reside in Germany for more than 6 months or move to another country, in principle, you will lose your permanent residence permit (§ 51 I Residence Act).
-This, however, does not apply to those who have a „Blue Passport”.
+- If you do not reside in Germany for more than 6 months or move to another country, in principle, you will lose your permanent residence permit (§ 51 I Residence Act).
+Your residence permit remains valid if you are recognised as a refugee by the BAMF and hold a valid travel document from a German authority (in accordance with Section 51 (7) Residence Act).

-If you are considered to be a threat to public safety and order, you may be deported.
+- If you are considered to be a threat to public safety and order, you may be deported.
 In this case, you will also lose your permanent residence permit.
 If you are at risk of losing your recognition or residence permit, seek advice from a counselling centre or lawyer.
-For example, you can find assistance at Pro Asyl.
-Their staff speak German and English and can be reached at +49 (0) 69-242 314 20 and proasyl@proasyl.de.
+You can find lawyers and counselling centres in your area on our Local Information page.
+There you can enter the name of the city where you live and search for advice on asylum, right of residence or other legal issues.
+If you need help finding the right counselling centre, you can turn to our multilingual community platform, Together in Germany.

 You can seek specialised advice from Migration Advice for Adults (MBE) or the Youth Migration Service (JDM).
 The counselling centres of the Youth Migration Service (JDM) are specially designed for youth and young adults (under the age of 27).
 The staff there speak many languages- and their service is free of charge.
-The Refugee Council in your federal state can also support you - you can search for their office in your area on the national refugee council website.
+The Refugee Council in your federal state can also support you– you will find their office in your area on the National Refugee Council website.
 The refugee councils can link you to specialised counselling centres or lawyers.
 Their service is free of charge.
+If you need help finding the right counselling centre, you can turn to our multilingual community platform, Together in Germany.

 Important

-Refugees are NOT allowed to travel to their home country, even with a permanent residence permit.
-If you do so, you may lose your status and your residence permit.
+Refugees are NOT allowed to travel to their home country even after obtaining a permanent residence permit.
+If you do so, you may lose your status and your permanent residence permit.